 Thus, FWS proposed delisting with a five-year monitoring program to insure that the vireo is actually able to maintain adequate population levels.
 The comment period closed in February 2017, and not all commenters were fully convinced, including Audubon Texas.

 FWS should decide within a year.
 The most likely outcome is that the rule delisting the vireo will be finalized (none of the comments call into question the major factual bases for delisting) and the vireo will no longer be protected by the Endangered Species Act.
 Of course, regardless of the outcome, the vireo would, like other bird species, be protected by the Migratory Bird Treaty Act.

-It is worth noting that the Black-capped Vireo’s endangered status was one of the bases for the creation of the Balcones Canyonlands National Wildlife Refuge in Texas in 1992.
-The refuge is managed in part for the vireo.
+It is worth noting that the Black-capped Vireo’s endangered status was one of the reasons Balcones Canyonlands NWR was established in 1992.
+The refuge is managed in part for the vireo as well as the Golden-cheeked Warbler.
 The refuge and its high-quality vireo habitat will endure.

 The listing of species under ESA is important to maintaining avian diversity, and, therefore, of considerable interest to birders.
 The process can seem opaque, but it is actually quite transparent and anyone can review the evidence for any listing decision, including the upcoming decision regarding the Black-capped Vireo.